FDA on a Roll: Drug Approvals in H1 2018

-- Blog: JAK inhibitor safety is front and center during regulatory approval, DRG Blog, May 2018 https://decisionresourcesgroup.com/drg-blog/drug-watch/jak-inhibitor-safety-front-center-regulatory-approval/
+- JAK inhibitor safety is front and center during regulatory approval, DRG Blog

-- Aimovig: Disease Landscape & Forecast, Migraine, June 2018, Decision Resources Group. https://insights.decisionresourcesgroup.com/disease/migraine/landscape-forecast/disease-landscape-forecast/key-updates
+- Aimovig, Emgality: Disease Landscape & Forecast, Migraine, November 2018, Decision Resources Group.

 About the Author:

-Garima Kaul, PhD, MPharm., is a Senior Director in the Market Assessment team at Decision Resources Group.
+Garima Kaul, PhD, MPharm., is a senior director in the market assessment team at Decision Resources Group.
 She has 15 years’ experience in the field of pharmaceutical business analytics and market research involving market assessment, competitive intelligence, opportunity assessment, social media analysis, and forecasting.
 She has supported many open innovation initiatives across the globe.
-Dr. Garima has 22 publications in peer-reviewed international journals, 2 patent applications, 1 book chapter to her credit, and has acted as reviewer for many peer-reviewed international journals.
+Dr. Kaul has authored 22 publications in peer-reviewed international journals, 2 patent applications, and 1 book chapter.
+In addition, she has acted as a reviewer for many journals.